huangchv/huangchv.github.io/_pages/pubmed.md

 ## Parsing
 The syuzhet R package was used to perform NRC sentiment analysis on the text of each abstract.
 Sentiment values were retained as features for downstream analyses.

 Journal impact factors and Eigenfactors from 2017 were obtained from Thomas Reuters and placed into a lookup table.
 Journal names were cleaned up and parsed to match the names in the impact factor lookup data as well as possible before being matched with an impact factor and Eigenfactor.
-Remaining journal names that defied parsing and matching to lookup table were assigned an impact factor value from a Gaussian distribution centered around 2.5 and an SD of 0.83, while the an Eigenfactor was assigned a value from a distribution centered around 0.002120 and an SD of 0.0007066667.
+Remaining journal names that defied parsing and matching to lookup table were assigned an impact factor from a Gaussian distribution centered around 2.5 and an SD of 0.83, while an Eigenfactor was assigned from a distribution centered around 0.002120 and an SD of 0.0007066667.

 The tm R package was used to clean up the title and abstract text, remove stopwords, extract stem words, before converting word frequencies to 'term frequency-inverse document frequency' (TF-IDF).
 Sparse terms that occured in less than 5% of abstracts or less than 1% of titles were dropped.
 Title and abstract TF-IDF were extracted separately, and are used separately as features.

 ## Model fitting
-boooop
+boooop WIP

 # Results
 ## Summary stats